 This is a sample of an 8-day religious and pilgrim tour to visit cathedrals, monasteries and sacred places of Portugal, Spain and France.

-Trip starts in Lisbon and finishes in Barcelona.
+The tour starts in Lisbon and ends in Barcelona.

 Minimum 20 people.